Visual Aspects of Gaussian Periods and Analogues: Questions and Strategies

-\item Can the geometry of $\img(g_d)$ be described succinctly for general $d$ and not just prime $d$?
-On this note, can something be said about these images as the traces of some subgroup of $\SU(d)$?
+\item Let $g_d$ be the Laurent polynomial described in Theorem \ref{thm:DGL}.
+Can the geometry of $\img(g_d)$ be described succinctly when $d$ is not a prime power?
+On this note, can something be said about $\img(g_d)$ as the set of traces of some subgroup of $\SU(d)$ when $d$ is not a prime power?

-\item Is it possible to study the rational functions $f_A$ described in section 4.5 in a general way?
-If so, can the arithmetic dynamics of $f_A$ be described?
+\item Is it possible to study explicitly the rational functions $f_A$ described in Section \ref{sec:Obstacles} in a general way?
+If so, what can be said about the arithmetic dynamics of $f_A$?

-\item Why do the patterns mentioned in section 4.4 show up in RCFP plots?
+\item Why do the patterns mentioned in Section \ref{sec:Observations} show up in RCFP plots?
 This is related to the previous question, though not necessarily reliant upon it. \end{enumerate}